James B. Morgan

 James Bright Morgan (March 14, 1833 – June 18, 1892) was an American lawyer, politician, and Confederate Civil War veteran who served three terms as a U.S. Representative from Mississippi 1885 to 1891.

 After leaving Congress, he returned to his legal practice but was murdered by an opposing counsel in 1892.

 Early life and career

 He was born near Fayetteville, Tennessee and moved with his parents to De Soto County, Mississippi in 1840, settling in Hernando.
 He received an academic education and studied law.
 Morgan was admitted to the bar in 1857, and practiced in Hernando.

 In 1857 he was elected probate judge of De Soto County and he served until 1861, the outbreak of the Civil War.

 Civil War

 During the Civil War, Morgan enlisted in the Confederate States Army, initially as a private.
-He eventually received a commission and progressed through the ranks, becoming major of the Twenty-ninth Mississippi Infantry.
-He attained the rank of colonel before the end of the war.
+He eventually received a commission and progressed through the ranks, becoming the commanding officer of the 29th Mississippi Infantry Regiment.
+He was severely wounded in the Battle of Chickamauga in September 1863, and rose to the rank of colonel before the end of the war.

 After he war, he returned to his law practice and was once again elected probate judge of De Soto County.